jlevy/og-equity-compensation/README.md

 based on the hope and expectation that the company will grow and make more money in the future.

-- 🄳 Companies add (or issue) shares during fundraising, which can then be awarded to investors in exchange for their investment.
+- 🄳 Companies add ("issue") shares during fundraising that can then be awarded to investors in exchange for their investment.
   As the number of outstanding shares goes up, the percentage ownership of each shareholder goes down.
 This is called [**dilution**](http://www.investopedia.com/terms/d/dilution.asp).
-  - ☝️ Dilution doesn’t necessarily mean that shareholders lose anything.
+  - ☝️ Dilution doesn’t necessarily mean that you lose anything as a shareholder.
     As a company issues stock and raises money, the smaller percentage of the company a shareholder *does* have could be worth more.
     The size of each slice gets relatively smaller, but, if the company is growing, the size